 Introduction to British Literature

-An introduction to popular authors of British Literature over different time periods, spanning from Early and Medieval English Literature to the 20th Century.
-The nine weeks will focus on the 17th century (the Renaissance Period).
-The students will explore the works of William Shakespeare, the foremost dramatist and poet in the English language.
-The students will study two Shakespeare plays, selected by class vote.
-The plays will be read aloud, to bring out the characters in their voice and actions.
+This course introduces popular authors of British Literature over different time periods, spanning from Early and Medieval English Literature to the 20th Century.
+Nine weeks will focus on the 17th century (the Renaissance Period).
+Students will explore the works of William Shakespeare, the foremost dramatist and poet in the English language.
+Students will study two Shakespeare plays, which will be selected by class vote.
+The plays will be read aloud to bring out the characters in their voice and actions.
 Students will use context clues to define unfamiliar words and understand the main idea of longer speeches.
-There is an emphasis on both page and stage, and on enriching enjoyment and appreciation of Shakespeare’s work in the context of his own time and of ours.
+There is an emphasis on both page and stage, as well as appreciating Shakespeare’s work in the context of his own time and of ours.
 Students completing this course will join in a weekly session with the Shakespeare Tavern to experience the power of Shakespeare’s language and dramatic vision through play, passion, poetry, active participation, and performance using dynamic, language-based methods.
 Students will be evaluated by means of short essays, comprehension quizzes, oral reading, performance of the text, and participation in class discussions.

 Students will be exposed to classic and multicultural literature designed to provide a deep understanding of historical context, setting, characterization, theme, and plot.
 The curriculum will encompass increasingly complex language and text that aim to develop students’ textual analysis skills and the understanding that texts, both literary and non-literary, are often defined by the chosen language and cultures depicted.
 Students will learn preliminary aspects of comparative literature and text analysis.